DiscordValley/discordvalley.github.io/docs/index.md

 ## Sponsorship

-We will have paid teirs of our bot in the future.
+We will have paid tiers of our bot in the future.
 We will make sure everyone is aware of the tiers when they become available.
 If you want to support us before then, add one of us on Discord, and we can give you our links for support!

 ## Developers